Emilia Justyna Powell

 Emilia Justyna Powell is a Polish-American political scientist.
 She is Professor of Political Science and Concurrent Professor of Law at the University of Notre Dame and is known for her expertise on international dispute resolution, the Islamic legal tradition, Islamic international law, and Islamic constitutionalism.

+Early life and education

+Justyna Powell received her PhD from Florida State University in 2007.

 Career

-Justyna Powell received her PhD from Florida State University in 2007.
-In 2011, she was hired by the University of Notre Dame as an assistant professor in their Political Science Department.
+In 2011, Powell joined the University of Notre Dame as an assistant professor of political science.
 She has been a fellow at the Oxford Centre for Islamic Studies, and at the Centre of Excellence for International Courts.
 Powell has published several papers in top academic journals including International Organization, Journal of Politics, International Studies Quarterly, Journal of Peace Research, Journal of Conflict Resolution, Law and Contemporary Problems, and Yearbook of Arab Association of Constitutional Law.